 Immigration Reform: Action Plan for Catholic Campuses

-ACCU, the U.S. Conference of Catholic Bishops, and Faith in Public Life are targeting fall 2013 for substantive advocacy with the House of Representatives on immigration reform.
-We are hopeful that the House will take action toward comprehensive legislation in September or October, and have developed a number of resources that will assist presidents and others on our campuses during this time.
+ACCU remains hopeful that the U.S. Congress will take action toward comprehensive immigration reform legislation, and has developed a number of resources that will assist presidents and others on our campuses during this time.

 Action Steps for Catholic College and University Presidents: